jkeller52/astrobee/README.md

 $ sudo apt install rosbash
 $ sudo apt install rospack-tools
 ```
+### Sourcing the Files
 In any new terminal, be sure to source the astrobee files.
-(This includes terminal windows used for teleoperation capabiltiies
+One terminal window is reponsible for running the simulation, so a new window must be used for teleoperation.
 ```
 export BUILD_PATH=$HOME/astrobee_build/native
 pushd $BUILD_PATH
 source devel/setup.bash
 ```
+### Getting Started
 The robot spawns in a docked state.
 To undock, run the following command:
 `rosrun executive teleop_tool -undock`